Testing Calendar 2023-2024

 Students in grades 9 through 12 have the option of earning credit by examination for an academic subject in which he or she has had no prior instruction.
-Students must earn an 80% on each exam to earn credit.
+Students must earn 80% on each exam to earn credit.
 The exams are offered four times a year and are free of charge to NCISD students.
 A student may not attempt to earn credit by examination for a specific high school course more than two times.
-NCISD administers exams developed by Texas Tech University and review material can be found at Texas Tech Univserity Review Sheets.
+NCISD administers exams developed by Texas Tech University and review materials can be found at Texas Tech University Review Sheets.
 Students may register for credit by examination by completing the form below and submitting it to their school counselor.

 Acceleration Testing in Grades K-8